Were you looking for the CRP test, used to evaluate general inflammation?

 Test Preparation Needed?

 You may be instructed to fast for 9-12 hours before the blood sample is taken if a lipid profile also is going to be done at the same time.
+You should be healthy at the time of the sample collection, without any recent illnesses, infections, inflammation, or injuries.

 The Test Sample